Nougets/flextable/package/README.md

   <FlexTable columns={columns} data={data} />
   ```

+## Examples

+You can check the examples in the `examples` folder to see how to use FlexTable in different scenarios.

+Or check the Storybook examples page: [FlexTable Storybook](https://nouget.github.io/flextable/)

 ## Documentation

 For a more detailed guide on FlexTable's API, including how to customize columns, implement sorting and filtering, and more, check out our documentation.